Mackenzie McDonald: 2021: Australian Open fourth round, First ATP final, return to Top 100

-2022: Top 50 debut, Maiden ATP title & top 100 in doubles
+2022: Top 50 singles debut, Maiden ATP title & top 100 in doubles

 McDonald started his 2022 season at the first edition of the Melbourne Summer Set 1.
 Seeded eighth, he lost in the second round to Botic van de Zandschulp.
 At the Adelaide International 2, he was defeated in the first round by eventual finalist, Arthur Rinderknech, in three sets.
-Ranked 55 at the Australian Open, he lost in the second round to 18th seed, world No. 15, and last year semifinalist, Aslan Karatsev, in four sets.
+At the Australian Open, he lost in the second round to 18th seed, world No. 15, and last year semifinalist, Aslan Karatsev, in four sets.

 After the Australian Open, McDonald competed at the Open Sud de France.
 He was eliminated in the second round by top seed, world No. 3, and eventual finalist, Alexander Zverev.
 In Rotterdam, he beat eighth seed and world No. 21, Nikoloz Basilashvili, in the first round.
 He was beaten in the second round by Alex de Minaur in three sets.
 He made his top 50 debut on February 7, 2022 at world No. 49.
 At the Qatar ExxonMobil Open, he lost in the first round to sixth seed and world No. 27, Karen Khachanov.
-At the Dubai Championships, he upset seventh seed, world No. 22, and defending champion, Aslan Karatsev, in the first round.
+At the Dubai Championships, he upset seventh seed and defending champion, Aslan Karatsev, in the first round.
 He was defeated in the quarterfinals by second seed, world No. 7, and eventual champion, Andrey Rublev.
 At the Indian Wells Masters, he was ousted from the tournament in the second round by 19th seed and rising star, Carlos Alcaraz.
 In Miami, he upset 26th seed and world No. 29, Grigor Dimitrov, in the second round.
-He lost in the third round to second seed, world No. 4, and 2018 finalist, Alexander Zverev.
+He lost in the third round to second seed and 2018 finalist, Alexander Zverev.